gusantos1/Azure-Devops-Spark/README.md

-## Azure Devops Spark:  A productive library to extract data from Azure Devops and apply agile metrics.
+## Azure Devops PySpark:  A productive library to extract data from Azure Devops and apply agile metrics.

 ## What is it?

-Azure Devops Spark is a Python package that provides the most productive way to extract data from Azure Devops and build agile metrics.
+Azure Devops PySpark is a Python package that provides the most productive way to extract data from Azure Devops and build agile metrics.
-It runs on Spark, enabling all the features the technology makes available.
+It runs on PySpark, enabling all the features the technology makes available.

 ## Main Features